How to Improve Crawling & Indexing for Large Sites

 Additionally, we’ll add more internal links to pagination past the “next page.”
 Usually, we will recommend adding links to four to five pages on either side of the page that the bot is currently on.
 This greatly flattens the site architecture and provides a greater number of crawl paths to each listing.

 How did Google’s announcement about not using the pagination attributes in 2019 impact you and the recommendations you make?

 In some small ways, yes, this changed how we address priority around this attribute, but usually only if it’s missing or wrong.

 Because other search engines still use these tags, we do still recommend using them for most of our clients.
 Oftentimes, sites we work with already have them implemented, so we continue using them to reinforce how the site is currently being crawled and indexed.

 With that said, there is more going on with pagination than just link attributes.
 Looking at things like reducing click-depth through flattening pagination tunnels is a more productive use of time than obsessing over pagination link attributes.

-In Shopify, there is no control over the robots.txt, so nofollow is a tool that can be used on shop filter pages to prevent them from being crawled in most cases.
+In Shopify, there is (opens in a new tab), so nofollow is a tool that can be used on shop filter pages to prevent them from being crawled in most cases.

 In addition to the nofollow on the link to the page itself, a